boazbk/crypto/lec_10_public_key_intro.md

 That is, for every polynomial $q:\N \rightarrow \N$, if $n$ is large enough, then with probability at least $1-1/q(n)$ over the choice of a uniform prime $p\in [2^n]$ and $g\in \Z_p$, for every circuit $A$ of size at most  $q(n)$, the probability that $A(g,p,g^a,g^b)$ outputs $h$ such that $g^{ab} = h \mod p$ is at most $1/q(n)$ where the probability is taken over $a,b$ chosen at random in $\Z_p$.^[In practice people often take $g$ to be a generator of a group significantly smaller in size than $p$, which enables $a,b$ to be smaller numbers and hence multiplication to be more efficient.
 We ignore this optimization in our discussions.]

 > # { .pause }
 Please take your time to re-read the following conjecture until you are sure you understand what it means.
 Victor Shoup's excellent and online available book [A Computational Introduction to Number Theory and Algebra](http://www.shoup.net/ntb/) has an in depth treatment of groups, generators, and the discrete log and Diffie-Hellman problem.
-See also Chapters 10.4 and 10.5 in the Boneh Shoup book, and Chapters 8.3 and 11.4 in the Katz-Lindell book.
+See also Chapters 10.4 and 10.5 in the Boneh-Shoup book, and Chapters 8.3 and 11.4 in the Katz-Lindell book.

 > # {.theorem title="Diffie-Hellman security in Random Oracle Model" #DHROMthm}
 Suppose that the Computational Diffie-Hellman Conjecture for mod prime groups is true.
 Then, the Diffie-Hellman public key encryption  is CPA secure in the random oracle model.